Table of Contents

 For most employees, their days are riddled with meetings.
-All-hands meetings, departmental meetings, quarterly kick-off meetings, annual review meetings … the list goes on.
+All-hands meetings, departmental meetings, quarterly kick-off meetings, performance review meetings … the list goes on.
 Some meetings are critical to productivity, others … not so much.
-You need to know when to hold ‘em and when to fold ‘em – if you’re interested in holding all the aces, your weekly 1-on-1 meeting is not one to be skipped.
+You need to know when to hold ‘em and when to fold ‘em.
+If you’re interested in holding all the aces, your weekly 1-on-1 Sync-Up meeting is not one to be skipped.

 The 1-on-1 meeting happens between a manager and their direct report.
-They usually have some sort of cadence to them (see “when”) and are instrumental in driving team alignment.
+They usually have some sort of cadence to them (see “when”) and are instrumental in driving team alignment and employee success.

 Have you ever walked into a meeting and had no idea what you’ll be talking about?
 It’s an awful feeling.
 Not only does it prohibit you from coming to the conversation prepared, but it also devalues the point of the meeting, making it an interruption versus a benefit.
 This is exactly what you don’t want your 1-on-1 meetings to be.

 Okay, we’re not spewing a revolutionary idea here, but the fact of the matter is that agendas are often an important, but overlooked, component in meetings.
-Particularly in 1-on-1s, where the setting feels more relaxed, agendas are sometimes perceived as “too formal” and abandoned.
-This is a fatal flaw, as agendas shape the the meeting, focus the conversation and keep things on time.
+In 1-on-1 Sync-Ups, where the setting feels more relaxed, agendas are sometimes perceived as “too formal” and abandoned.
+This is a misnomer, as agendas shape the meeting, focus the conversation and keep things on time.
 Here are the key items that should be on every 1-on-1 agenda:

 - Temperature check (gauging engagement levels)